PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 Set the temperature: it depends on the fabric content - see suggestions below.

-Place the transfer with the adhesive side facing down and cover it with parchment paper to prevent it from sticking to the upper platen due to static electricity.
+Place the transfer with the adhesive side facing down.
+If you don't have a cover on your upper platen - cover the transfer with parchment paper to prevent it from sticking to the upper platen due to static electricity.

 To enhance adhesion for intricate details, use a folded microfiber towel to rub the film all over immediately after opening the press, pressing the fine lines into the fabric.
 Pay close attention to sharp corners and fine design elements while rubbing.